gsalinaslopez/petsc-cuda/README.md

 # Build and Test
 ```
-$ sudo docker build --progress=plain -t petsc-cuda.
+$ sudo docker build --progress=plain -t petsc-cuda .
 ```

 `--progress=plain` shows the output of the build commands.
-You should see the following output:
+When the build finished you should see the following:

 ```
 ...